teamdeeson/codex/docs/working-at-deeson/time-recording.md

 You’ll need to log all your working time against the appropriate task and project in Harvest.
 For full-time team members that means:

 - minimum 35 hours working time logged per week
-- minimum 30 hours logged to billable tasks per week, unless agreed with your chapter or pod lead
+- minimum 30 hours logged to billable tasks per week, unless agreed with your chapter

 ##Managing Harvest projects / tasks